The Best Sales Cadence Based on 33 Million Emails

 LinkedIn interactions are highly effective and should be tested and measured on your own terms to determine how this channel resonates with your audience.

-Another important caveat to note is that we only analyzed 6 touches from each campaign.
+Another important caveat to note is that we only analyzed six touches from each campaign.

-Many studies, including our own, indicate 8-9 touch campaigns are optimal.
-And the average length of the campaigns in this study falls right under 8 touches, 7.56 to be exact.
-But the length of sales cadences vary.
-For this study, we zone in and focus on the first 6 since these are the most important for capturing your prospect’s attention.
+Many studies indicate that eight to nine touch campaigns are optimal.
+And the average length of the campaigns in this study falls right under eight touches, 7.56 to be exact.
+But sales cadence lengths vary.
+For this study, we zone in and focus on the first six activities since these are the most important for capturing your prospect’s attention.

 Let’s break this down.

-This data finding is clear evidence that calling is not dead.
+This data finding is clear evidence that cold calling is not dead.

 When talking to sales professionals about their sales cadence, there is a common theme of speed.
 Calling is the fastest way to connect with recipients.
 You can cover much more ground in a conversation than going back and forth over email, which shortens the sales cycle.

 These top domains call for their first touch because talking to prospects is more personable and conversational.
 It helps the rest of your sales cadence with both speed and building rapport.

 To ensure the best outcomes, always call with a clear reason such as an observation made about their business that you want to discuss further.

 Tip: Grab a sales call script here.